maximdeclercq/vtk-hackathon-2021/readme.md

 ##### Setup the PubSub items in the cloud console.

 Create a topic and a subscription for both hotels and for rates.
 Do this in the [Cloud console](https://console.cloud.google.com), look for the `PubSub` part in the listview under the hamburger menu.
-Click on `Create topic` and make two topics, one for hotels and one for rates:
+Click on `Create topic` to make topics:

 ![Topics](docs_images/topic_create.png)

-For each topic, click on it (in the column `Topic ID`, or it will open up this page after creation automatically), and add a subscription using the `Create subscription` button:
+For each topic, click on it (in the column `Topic ID`, or it will open up this page after creation automatically), to add subscriptions using the `Create subscription` button:

 ![Subscriptions](docs_images/sub_create.png)

-Fill in the name of the subscription (which you can choose yourself) and leave the rest as defaults.
+Fill in the name of the subscription (which you can choose yourself), tick the box at the bottom saying `Retain acknowledged messages`, and leave the rest as defaults.

+**Note: as you will likely scrape destination per destination separately, and you might encounter issues with destinations which you don't have with others, it is advised to separate them in pubsub and bigquery.
+You can make one topic called 'rates' and make separate subscriptions for each destination.
+That way, if you have fixed a bug in your data transformation and parsing, related to a certain destination, you can reprocess all the messages for a certain destination by replaying all the messages from one subscription.**

 ##### Use the queues in Scrapy